 The ACGME Review Committee for Psychiatry does not allow exceptions to the eligibility requirements for fellowship programs.

 Applications for the Forensic Psychiatry Fellowship are made by residents who have completed or are in the process of completing the third year of general psychiatry residency training.
-We accept applications beginning January 1 of each academic year until our program has filled.
+Consistent with the Association of Directors of Forensic Psychiatry Fellowships common application, we accept applications beginning January 1 for the academic year beginning July 1 of the following calendar year (i.e., 18 months later) until our program has filled.
 We encourage applicants to apply early in the application cycle because admission selections are made on a rolling basis.
 Interviews begin April 1.
-In keeping with the Common Application process, no applicant will be asked to accept or decline a spot prior to May 1.

 Northwestern accepts the Common Application available at https://www.aapl.org/fellowship.
 To apply, complete and return the following required documentation: